 However, only camera models with a built-in proximity sensor can produce Manual Mode recordings.

 - By default, the dashcam starts to record in Normal Mode.
 Unless there is an impact detected (e.g. during an accident, or bump on the road) while driving, the camera will record Normal Mode files (blue icons in the recording files list).

 - Event files (red icons in the recording files list) are recorded by the camera when an impact is detected while driving (or in Normal Mode).
 The camera will also record Event files while the car is parked (Parking Mode) if it detects an impact depending on how the user sets the event detection settings in the firmware.
 The camera will save the event file starting from five seconds before an event is triggered.
 Exceeding the set speed limit will also trigger an event recording.

 - As the name suggests, this type of recording file is triggered manually.
-Through the proximity sensor of the camera, Manual recording files (orange icons in the recording files list) can be created both while driving and the car parked.
-Touching or waving a finger within 20 mm of the sensor will turn on manual recording.
+Through the proximity sensor of the camera, Manual recording files (orange icons in the recording files list) can be created both while driving and when the car is parked.
+Touching or waving a finger within 20 mm from the sensor will activate manual recording.